Operational Runbook: Using Cycles Runtime Events

 Deduplicate by event ID.
 Cycles delivers events at-least-once.
 The event_id field is unique; track which IDs you've processed and skip duplicates.
 Stripe's guidance: "You can guard against duplicated event receipts by logging the event IDs you've processed, and then not processing already-logged events."

 Set a dead-letter policy.
-Cycles retries webhook delivery up to 5 times with exponential backoff (1s, 2s, 4s, 8s, 16s) and auto-disables subscriptions after 10 consecutive failures.
-But you also need a DLQ for events you received but couldn't process.
-A malformed payload shouldn't crash your consumer.
+With default subscription settings, Cycles makes an initial delivery plus up to five retries using exponential backoff and disables a subscription after ten consecutive delivery failures.
+These settings are configurable.
+You also need a DLQ for events you received but could not process; a malformed payload should not crash your consumer.

 PagerDuty and Slack Integration Recipes